-- Parameters associated with the 1st law of Kepler: - Semi-Major axis (a): It is the longest diameter, a line that runs through the center and both foci, its ends being at the widest points of the shapes.
-This line joins the points of apogee (The point farthest from earth). - The semi-major axis a is half of the greatest width of the ellipse. - Semi-Minor axis (b): the line joining the points of perigee (The point of closest approach to earth) is called the Semi-Minor axis.
+- Parameters associated with the 1st law of Kepler; - Semi-Major axis (a): It is the longest diameter, a line that runs through the center and both foci, its ends being at the widest points of the shapes.
+This line joins the points of apogee (The point farthest from earth). - The semi-major axis a is half of the greatest width of the ellipse. - Semi Minor axis to the line joining the points of perigee (The point of closest approach to earth) is called the Semi-Minor axis describing how much it is elongated compared to a circle.